 Michigan Institute for Care Management and Transformation – Training and Webinar Announcement

 A list of upcoming trainings, including live webinars, can be found in the News and Events section of MICMT’s website: https://micmt-cares.org/events.
 For an at a glance view, please find the event calendars and event flyers in the “News” section here.

 Please do not hesitate to reach out with any questions or concerns: email@example.com

 Contact Us!
 How Can We Help?
 Supporting CPC+ POs and Practices in Michigan

 The joint commercial CPC+ payers in Michigan are working together to support multipayer alignment with the University of Michigan.
 We advocate with CMS to emphasize the important role that POs play in supporting CPC+ and work with them as partners in the Michigan CPC+ community, work with all participating payers in Michigan to create consistency in payer policy and approach wherever possible, and work to remove roadblocks that practices and POs face in CPC+ implementation and operations.
-We are interested in your experience of what is going well and what your find challenging.
-Please contact the CPC+ Michigan Regional Convener, Diane Marriot (email@example.com or 734 998 0390) at any time to share your ideas and experiences.
+We are interested in learning about your successes, challenges and questions.
+Please contact the CPC+ Michigan Regional Convener, Diane Marriott (firstname.lastname@example.org or 734 740 0511) at any time to share your ideas and experiences.